 OFFICE OF THE PRESIDENT

-Michael T. Victor, J.D., LL.D., is the 12th president of Mercyhurst University, assuming the office on Aug.
-3, 2015.
+Michael T. Victor is the 12th president of Mercyhurst University in Erie, Pennsylvania, assuming the role on Aug.
+1, 2015.

 President Victor served as dean of Mercyhurst’s Walker School of Business from 2002 to 2006 before accepting the presidency of Lake Erie College in Painesville, Ohio, a position he held for nine years until returning to Mercyhurst.